Effective date: January 1, 2020

 - Our partners when you ask for their services.
 We may also give you opportunities to interact with third party partners through our Services, such as when we provide you with the opportunity to review and send your personal information to a partner in order to pre-populate your application on the partner’s site, when we send your personal information to partners in order to generate offers for you to review, when we send your application information directly to our partners, or when we send you to the partner’s site for you to provide the information directly to them.
 In some cases, if you click through to go to a partner’s site, you will automatically be sending your personal information to that partner.
 When this happens, you will still have to submit your application on the partner’s site.
 Remember that any information you provide to the partner, whether through us or on your own, will be subject to their privacy practices and terms and conditions.

 - When you publicly post the information.
 As part of our Services, we may provide opportunities for you to publicly post reviews, questions, comments, suggestions or other content, which may include Personal Information and portions of your Member Profile designated as public profile information, like your name or user name.
 Anything you share in a public forum is, obviously, public, so think carefully about what you decide to share.
 You should also read our Community Rules for more information on what is appropriate to post.
-If you would like us to remove Personal Information included in Community Content, contact us here.
+If you would like us to remove Personal Information included in Community Content, contact us at firstname.lastname@example.org.
 In some cases, we may not be able to remove your Personal Information, but we will try to respond to let you know why.